parimalp/Advanced-Embedded-System-Design-Flow-on-Zynq/lab2.md

     <i>Enable cross triggering in the software environment</i>
     </p>
 1. When the _Cross Trigger Breakpoints_ dialog box opens, click **Create**
-1. Select the options as shown in _Figure 11_ and click **OK** to set up the cross-trigger condition for Processor to Fabric.
+1. Select the options as shown below and click **OK** to set up the cross-trigger condition for _Processor to Fabric_.
     <p align="center">
     <img src ="./images/lab2/Fig11.png" width="60%" height="80%"/>
     </p>